All Episodes

 Yes, well, those are the real militants.

-I mean, they they were black clad with their faces masked and wearing bike helmets and things, and they meant business and that was uh a very frightening situation and it's extraordinary that uh the boss of the MTA has pushed back on transportation secretary Sean Duffy and said that he was wrong when he said that Grand Central was shut down.
+And it's extraordinary that the boss of the MTA has pushed back on Transportation Secretary Sean Duffy and said that he was wrong when he said that Grand Central was shut down.

 The NYPD locked the doors.

-There's uh video people and witnesses have told us that they could not get out and they could not get in because the protesters were outside and presumably uh the NYPD was doing crowd control trying to keep the two sides separate so that they weren't there wasn't violent clashes because the protesters were saying they were coming after Jews.
+And presumably the NYPD was doing crowd control, trying to keep the two sides separate so that there wasn't violent clashes because the protesters were saying they were coming after Jews.

-Maybe they uh eventually managed to find a way out.
+Maybe they eventually managed to find a way out.

-But it's the frightening thing when you've got a big mob outside baying for blood, and all that's between you and them is a locked door that you can't get out of.
+But it's a frightening thing when you've got a big mob outside baying for blood and all that's between you and them is a locked door that you can't get out of.

 You know, I've made kind of a big deal over the fact that I left New York.

-I mean, starting in January first of twenty twenty-three after a lot of preparation and sixty-five items that lawyers and accountants had me check off uh to make the move to be uh full-time permanent, domiciled, homesteaded resident in Florida.
+I mean, starting in January 1st of 2023, after a lot of preparation and 65 items that lawyers and accountants had me check off to make the move to be a full-time, permanent, domiciled, homesteaded resident in Florida.

-Um one of the major reasons that I had to get out is I I honestly if I'd walk into an unknown restaurant.
+One of the major reasons that I had to get out is I honestly, if I'd walk into an unknown restaurant, now there are plenty of restaurants that I had patronized over the years that they knew me.

 I had to go.